Purdue-CS193/homework-0-nnayar58/index.md

+# **Neel Nayar's First CS193 Homework**

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Favorite things about CS 19300
+- Teaches us tools on how to program more efficiently
+- It teaches us how useful GitHub really is
+- Provides quizzes to see if we're actually paying attention

 ### Markdown